pogata0210/Android_ProjectWeek1_GoogleBooks/README.md

 A few ideas are as follows:

 - Use firebase to create online storage for the bookshelves (counts as 2 features)
   - Allow more than one user to use the same database without conflicting or overwriting each other's data.
 The same information must be accessible at each launch of the program, so be sure to use good Firebase hygiene.
+  - You can find the instructions for setting up a firebase database that iOS uses in [this repo](https://github.com/LambdaSchool/ios-journal-REST)
 - When you mark a book as read, add it also to a pre-made "Already read" bookshelf.
 Books later marked as unread must be removed from this bookshelf.
 - Allow users to select a light or a dark theme
 - Share a link to a book (there is one to the Google Play store in the JSON), or your review of it to Twitter, Facebook, etc.